 Most hosts only offer professional cPanel-to-cPanel transfers.
 Moving data between different platforms is too much of a pain, so you would usually have to pay a professional.
 This severely limits your options if you’re not on a mainstream system like cPanel hosting.

-The advantage here is that the UK website hosting provider will do a website transfer from just about anything with FTP access.
-This includes cPanel, Plesk, Extend CP, and even custom panels or servers without one.
+The advantage here is that the UK website hosting provider will do a website transfer from just about anything with FTP access, including cPanel, Plesk, Extend CP, and even custom panels or servers without one.
 The only sites it won’t move are ones hosted on closed-source SaaS platforms like WiX and Weebly—and this is kind of a given.

 The host guarantees it will move the website and do a QA follow-up—and with zero downtime at that!
 The provider can even handle transferring complex ecommerce sites without losing any data.
 You just might need to put the original site into maintenance mode to avoid accepting new orders during the migration.